mukhe027/scubalab/_members/vlad.md

   orcid:
 ---

- I am a Undergraduate Research Assistant in SCUBA lab working on navigation and control of ground robot systems.
+ I am an Undergraduate Research Assistant in SCUBA lab working on navigation and control of ground robot systems.